search close

 • use a search bar to filter the templated rules by tag name and description.

-• access metrics and additional controls for a templated rule by clicking the View link to the right of the templated rule.
+• access metrics and additional controls for a templated rule by clicking View to the right of the templated rule.
 The detailed view page displays a graph, Event list, and list of requests that are tagged with the signal associated with the templated rule.
 Controls on this page allow to you enable or edit the templated rule.

 About the Site Lists page